hotrodorm/hotrod/hotrod-project/docs/docs-4/nitro/nitro-dynamic-sql.md

 This is the recommended way of using parameters that is known as *prepared statements* in many programming languages.

-Injecting parameters &ndash; essentially concatenating parameters to the query as strings values &ndash; is an alternative way of using parameters may be susceptible to SQL Injection and is implemented using `${param}` sequence.
+Injecting parameters &ndash; essentially concatenating parameters to the query as strings values &ndash; is an alternative way of using parameters that may be susceptible to SQL Injection.
+It's implemented using the `${param}` sequence.
+Notice the small syntax difference.
 Depending on the specifics of a query, sometimes it's not possible to apply parameters but only to inject them as strings.
 Parameter injection should be avoided if possible; if unavoidable, it needs to be considered with extreme care to make sure the parameters are not coming unfiltered from an external source such as a browser or an externally exposed API.